 Chronic lymphocytic leukemia is a type of cancer in which the bone marrow makes too many lymphocytes (a type of white blood cell).
-Chronic lymphocytic leukemia (also called CLL) is a blood and bone marrow disease that usually gets worse slowly.
+Chronic lymphocytic leukemia (also called CLL) is a cancer of the blood and bone marrow that usually gets worse slowly.
 CLL is one of the most common types of leukemia in adults.
 It often occurs during or after middle age; it rarely occurs in children.

 Chronic lymphocytic leukemia is described as asymptomatic, symptomatic or progressive, refractory, or recurrent.
 In asymptomatic CLL, the leukemia causes no or few symptoms.
 With symptomatic or progressive CLL, the leukemia has caused significant changes to blood counts or other serious symptoms.
 With recurrent CLL, the leukemia has recurred, or come back, after a period in which the cancer could not be detected.
 In people with refractory CLL, the leukemia does not get better with treatment.

 After chronic lymphocytic leukemia has been diagnosed, tests are done to find out whether the cancer has spread.
 Staging is the process used to find out how far the cancer has spread.
 In CLL, the leukemia cells may spread from the blood and bone marrow to other parts of the body, such as the lymph nodes, liver, and spleen.
 It is important to know whether the leukemia cells have spread in order to plan the best treatment.